inanimatt/Domain-Calendar/README.md

 This project uses Composer to track and manage project dependencies.
 However Composer doesn't yet handle the download of single files and archives, so there are a couple of additional steps required for now:

 * Download the [Silex](http://silex.sensiolabs.org/get/silex.phar) micro-framework and put it in the `vendor` directory
-* Download [PHPWhois](http://sourceforge.net/projects/phpwhois/files/phpwhois/) and unpack it in the `vendor` directory
+* Download [PHPWhois](http://sourceforge.net/projects/phpwhois/files/phpwhois/) and unpack it into the `vendor/phpwhois` directory
 * Download the [Composer](http://getcomposer.org/composer.phar) package manager and put it in the `vendor` directory
 * Run `php vendor/composer.phar install`
 * Make sure the `data` directory is writeable by your username